By Genus

 - The balcony (outdoor, year-round) — temperate carnivores that need full sun and winter dormancy: Sarracenia, Dionaea, Aldrovanda, Nymphaea, hardy terrestrial orchids (Calopogon, Habenaria, Spiranthes, Pogonia).

-- Around the house (indoor, not in the cabinet) — plants that live at intermediate conditions on windowsills and bright spots: Tillandsia (~53 species and cultivars), most Bulbophyllum, one Cattleya, one Oncidium, one Maxillaria, most Phalaenopsis, and the non-highland Dendrobium (‘Berry Oda’, ‘Betty Goto’ f. coerulea, speciosum).
+- Windowsills and other indoor spots — the dry-tolerant / very forgiving: Tillandsia (~53 species and cultivars), the remaining Bulbophyllum, one Cattleya, one Oncidium, one Maxillaria, and the non-highland Dendrobium (‘Berry Oda’, ‘Betty Goto’ f. coerulea, speciosum).

 The pages below drill into each genus with live acquisition data, sources, prices, and photos.